sdumetz/node-evdev/README.md

 #### Devices
 *<Array>*
-array of devices to read from
+array of devices to read from.

 ## Opening streams